Form I-140

-Form I-140, Immigrant Petition for Alien Worker is a form submitted to the United States Citizenship and Immigration Service (USCIS) by a prospective employer to petition an alien to work in the US on a permanent basis.
-This is done in the case when the worker is deemed extraordinary in some sense or when qualified workers do not exist in the US.
-The employer who files is called the petitioner, and the alien employee is called the beneficiary; these two can coincide in the case of a self-petitioner.
+Form I-140, Immigrant Petition for Alien Worker is a form submitted to the United States Citizenship and Immigration Services (USCIS) by a prospective employer to petition an alien to work in the U.S. on a permanent basis.
+This is done in the case when the worker is deemed extraordinary in some sense or when qualified workers do not exist in the U.S. The employer who files is called the petitioner, and the alien employee is called the beneficiary; these two can coincide in the case of a self-petitioner.
 The form is 6 pages long with a separate 10-page instructions document as of 2016.
 It is one of the USCIS immigration forms.

 Reasons for filing Form I-140

 Form I-140 is required for EB categories EB-1, EB-2, and EB-3.
 For EB-4 and EB-5, Forms I-360 and I-526 are used, respectively.
 These categories were introduced as part of the Immigration Act of 1990.

 The following is a list of all of the reasons (also known as petition types) for filing Form I-140.